2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 * You have access to AWS Management Console, though you can later adapt the steps for a scripted/automated deployment.
 * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your EKS clusters; this level of access is required to configure RBAC settings that Krossboard needs.

+## Step 1: Select an AWS region
+Krossboard discovers and handles EKS clusters as a per region basics.

+ From AWS Management Console, select a region and move forward.

-## Step 1: Deploy Krossboard from the AWS Marketplace
+## Step 2: Deploy Krossboard from the AWS Marketplace
 Proceed as decribed below to create an instance of Krossboard from Azure Marketplace:

 * TODO